kosail/KVantage/README.md

 ## 🌻 Current Status
 The app is fully functional.
 The only thing that is not yet implemented is the option to set a customized battery threshold.
 By now, it is hardcoded to the default value (which is 80%).

 The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.
 Designed to be intuitive, light, and visually appealing.
-It has four available themes to choose from on settings.
+It has four available themes to choose from on settings, and supports up to three languages (Spanish, English and Japanese).
+It should change language based on your System's locale.
   <br><br>

 ### **Known Limitations:**